jhpyle/docassemble/_docs/objects.md

   there is more than one item in the list.
 * <a name="DAList.pronoun"></a><a name="DADict.pronoun"></a><a
-  name="DASet.pronoun"></a>`pronoun()` - returns a pronoun like "you," "her," or "him," "it", or "them," as appropriate, depending on the number of items in the list.
+  name="DASet.pronoun"></a>`pronoun()` - returns a pronoun like "you," "her," "him," or "them" "it", or "them," as appropriate, depending on the number of items in the list.
 * <a name="DAList.pronoun_objective"></a><a
   name="DADict.pronoun_objective"></a><a